YamamotoLabUCSF/CollatedMotifs/README.md

 ###### <span style="color:mediumturquoise">Anaconda on Linux</span>
 Anaconda with Jupyter Notebook on Linux

-* To install Anaconda on Linux open terminal and navigate to the folder where Anaconda script (for example Anaconda3-2020.11-Linux-x86_64.sh) was downloaded.
+* To install Anaconda on Linux, open terminal and navigate to the folder where Anaconda script (for example Anaconda3-2020.11-Linux-x86_64.sh) was downloaded.
-	* Change the permissions to allow script execution with the chmod +x command for example:
+	* Change the permissions to allow script execution with the chmod +x command, for example:
   	`$ chmod +x Anaconda3-2020.11-Linux-x86_64.sh`
-	* Open the shell script with the ./ command for example:
+	* Open the shell script with the ./ command, for example:
   	`$ ./Anaconda3-2020.11-Linux-x86_64.sh`
-	* Follow the on-screen prompts and answering "yes" to "Do you whish the installer to initialize Anaconda3 by running conda init? [yes|no]"
+	* Follow the on-screen prompts and answer "yes" to, "Do you whish the installer to initialize Anaconda3 by running conda init? [yes|no]"
 	* When the install is finished, restart terminal to initiate the new settings
 	* Anaconda navigator can be opened by the following command in a new terminal `$ anaconda-navigator`
 	* Jupyter Notebook can be opened through a selected internet browser (Google Chrome and FireFox have been tested) by selecting "Launch" on the Jupyter Notebook icon from within the home screen of the Anaconda Navigator.
-Note (base) may appear at the far left of the terminal when Anaconda is activated
+Note: (base) may appear at the far left of the terminal when Anaconda is activated
-	* To deactivate Anaconda and revert to your default Python settings run the following terminal   command:
+	* To deactivate Anaconda and revert to your default Python settings, run the following terminal command:
   	`$ conda deactivate`
 	* To reactivate Anaconda and allow use of anaconda-navigator, run the following terminal command:
    	`$ conda activate`